 - i.
-A stormwater management plan shall accompany an application for site plans involving an increase in impervious surface area. - ii.
+A stormwater management plan shall accompany an application for site plans involving an increase in impervious surface area except for accessory structures. - ii.
 A stormwater management plan shall be prepared to address the impact a development will have on existing drainage facilities and to provide a basis for designing the storm drainage system within the development.